 One of the most frequent questions we are asked is what safari clothing should we pack?
 So I attempt to address this question with a blog at the beginning of each season.
-As our answer does vary by season!
+As our answer does vary quite a bit by season!

 Download our Insider Guide to What to Wear on Safari below for the ‘full monty’ & useful packing lists…